-• Prerequisite: Basic knowledge of computer hardware, software, programming and internet.
+• Prerequisite: Basic knowledge of computer hardware, software, programming, and internet.

-- 1. To introduce to student concepts of information system and describe various types of information system. - 2.
+- Objectives: - 1.
+To introduce concepts of information system and describe various types of information system. - 2.
 To make student relate and contrast transaction processing and functional information system. - 3.
-To make student analyze support that IT provides to people in different roles in an organization. - 4.
+To make student analyse support that IT provides to people in different roles in an organization. - 4.
 To make student understand how IT provides support to business processes - 5.
-To give student overview of IT infrastructure, architecture and emerging computer environments. - 6.
-To make student realize dimensions of information systems and contemporary approach to information system.

-- 1. Can define information system and describe various types of information system. - 2.
-Able to relate and contrast transaction processing and functional information system. - 3.
-Can analyze the support that IT provides to people in different roles in an organization. - 4.
-Able to highlight IT infrastructure, architecture and emerging computer environments through case study. - 5.
+To give student overview of IT infrastructure, architecture, and emerging computer environments. - 6.
+To make student realize dimensions of information systems and contemporary approach to information system. - Outcomes: After completing this unit, student - - 1.
+Can define information system and describe various types of information system. - 2. can relate and contrast transaction processing and functional information system. - 3.
+Can analyse the support that IT provides to people in different roles in an organization. - 4. can highlight IT infrastructure, architecture, and emerging computer environments through case study. - 5.
 Able to portray dimensions of information systems and contemporary approach to information system.

-Business in digital economy & information age, information concepts - data, information & knowledge, information systems: concepts and definitions, classification and types of information systems, how IT support people, information technology, architecture and emerging computing environments.
+Business in digital economy & information age, information concepts - data, information & knowledge, information systems: concepts and definitions, classification, and types of information systems, how IT support people, information technology, architecture, and emerging computing environments.